skymacfadyen/Staff-Design-Manager/README.md

 * GitHub
 * GitHub CoPilot
-* All of the talented people I have worked with in my careers who helped shape the way I think about design, teams, and leadership.
+* All of the talented people I have worked with across my career who helped shape the way I think about design, teams, and leadership
-* Mom & Dad
+* Mom, Dad, and my two sisters